HIWIN LOGO

 One stop contact and optimizing employee care

 HIWIN is committed to creating a secure and supportive work environment, actively assisting employees facing attendance issues, medical leaves, and major illnesses.
-Starting in 2022, HIWIN introduced the Employee Care Reporting initiative, which assembles a care team of unit supervisors, occupational health nurses, and HR personnel to thoroughly analyze employees’ work conditions, workplace environments, and past health records Upon identifying the need of employees, the team then arranges resources such as hospital visits, occupational health consultations, return-to-work plans, and psychological counseling.
+Starting in 2022, HIWIN introduced the Employee Care Reporting initiative, which assembles a care team of unit supervisors, occupational health nurses, and HR personnel to thoroughly analyze employees’ work conditions, workplace environments, and past health records.
+Upon identifying the need of employees, the team then arranges resources such as hospital visits, occupational health consultations, return-to-work plans, and psychological counseling.
 They also assist employees and their families in applying for relevant welfare benefits and insurance claims to support them through difficult times.
-In 2023, a total of 76 employees, including eight foreign employees, received assistance from the care team, demonstrating HIWIN’s commitment to employee well-being.
+In 2024, a total of 63 employees, including 5 foreign employees, received assistance from the care team, demonstrating HIWIN’s commitment to employee well-being.

 Childcare support